Getting Started: Info and FAQ

 We’re an Autistic-run grassroots community, with members across the NYC Tri-State area.
 Our organization is built by and for Autistic adults, and primarily run by dedicated volunteers.

-Our core focus is hosting events - everything from a halloween party, plant-walks at the park, educational workshops, crafting events, large public events, and much more!
+Our core focus is hosting events - everything from a halloween party, plant-walks at the park, educational workshops, crafting events, large public events advocating for our community, and much more!
 Our events are shaped by the interests and needs of our community.
 Check out our calendar and photo gallery to see what we’ve been up to.

 We also host a Discord server where members can stay connected between events - chatting through text, playing games together, organizing member-led hangouts, forming interest groups, and more.